e-papanicolas/typescript-starter/README.md

 2. running `npx tsc` will compile the code

+### Dependencies

+- `eslint-config-prettier` Turns off all ESLint rules that have the potential to interfere with Prettier rules.
+- `eslint-plugin-prettier` Turns Prettier rules into ESLint rules

+## Production

 ### Creating production builds

 1. running `npm build` will rimraf will remove old build folder before TypeScript compiler emits new code to dist